8 Interesting Things to See and Do in Chad

 photography by: Valerian Guillot

-Reading time: minutes
+Reading time:

 Formerly a French colony, Chad is one of the most sparsely populated countries in the world, as most of it lies either within the Sahara Desert or the semi-arid belt of the Sahel.
 Serving as a cultural bridge between North and Sub-Saharan Africa, Chad is a mosaic of hundreds of ethnic groups, split culturally and religiously between the lush savannahs in the south and the barren desert in the north.
-While a trip to Chad is definitely not for the fainted hearted and requires weeks of pre-planning, the country has a lot of awe-inspiring places to offer for any intrepid traveler who opt to come.
+While a trip to Chad is definitely not for the faint-hearted and requires weeks of pre-planning, the country has a lot of awe-inspiring places to offer for any intrepid traveler who opts to come.

 #1 N'Djamena

-However, despite its lack of eye-catching landmarks, any akin adventurist would find N’Djamena as a fascinating city to explore.
+However, despite its lack of eye-catching landmarks, any akin adventurist would find N’Djamena a fascinating city to explore.
 Mud houses alongside dilapidated colonial buildings serve as a backdrop for ultra-authentic scenery, where flocks of roaming camels share the roadside with street hawkers who sell practically anything.

 Flowing along the city’s southwestern parts, the Chari River is not only an indispensable water source for N’Djamena’s residents but also the international border between Chad and Cameroon.
-If you wish for a brief respite from the extreme hustle and bustle of the Chadian capital, you’ll be glad to learn that the Chari riverfront has incredibly spectacular sunsets that offset any kind exhaustion after an intense urban experience.
+If you wish for a brief respite from the extreme hustle and bustle of the Chadian capital, you’ll be glad to learn that the Chari riverfront has incredibly spectacular sunsets that offset any kind of exhaustion after an intense urban experience.

-Place de La Nation with its monumental arch and the national flag
+Place de la Nation, with its monumental arch and the national flag

 photography by: Superyouss